 As per section 194H, any person except individual & HUF, who is responsible for paying to a resident any income by way of commission or brokerage, shall deduct TDS at the 10%.
 However, this rate of TDS has been reduced from 10% to 5% in Budget 2016.
 This revised rate would be applicable from financial year 2016-17.
-No additional surcharge or education cess is required to be added to the above rate.
+Also, no additional surcharge or education cess is required to be added to the above rate.

 However Individuals and HUF are also liable to deduct TDS on commission or brokerage in case the individual or HUF is liable to get his books of accounts audited under section 44AB i.e; Turnover/ receipts exceed Rs.
 25 lakhs/ 1 crore.